 Having massive amounts of local storage isn't as crucial as before because you can save your files on the internet; however, you still need a primary storage drive.
 Most experts recommend an SSD (solid-state drive) over an HDD drive, as it is faster, lighter, and more efficient.

 The recommended minimum is 256 GB.
 Depending on your programming projects, you may not need more storage than that (refer to the section above about storing files on the internet.
-With multiple storage and memory options, Lenovo's ThinkPad P Series mobile workstation is great for developers with numerous programs to run and lots of data.
+With multiple storage and memory options, Lenovo's ThinkPad P Series mobile workstation is a great for developers with numerous programs to run and loads of data.

 So… What About Graphics?

 There are two options for a graphics card: a dedicated GPU, which is independent of the processor, or an integrated GPU, which the processor powers.

 With the latest technology, it's not necessary to use a dedicated GPU unless you're working with hardcore graphics like video games, VR, or the like.
 The newest integrated GPUs are more than capable of handling heavy workloads.

 As someone who builds programs and applications, a developer needs a lot of screen room (screen real estate) to open multiple windows side-by-side.
 Most expert developers recommend a full HD 15" + screen to increase workspace and avoid eye strain.

 If you're a developer, there are a few factors you need to consider before committing to buying a new laptop.

 Processor – The CPU (central processing unit) is a chip on the laptop's motherboard.
 The best processors have multiple cores with multiple threads and provide more than 2.4 GHz of computing power (or clock speed).
 Programmers need a workstation with the best processors to ensure uninterrupted workflow.